truenas/documentation/content/References/dRAIDprimer.md

 During rebalancing, a traditional resilver is performed as the pool is not in a degraded state.
 Checksums are also verified during this process.

+**Healing resilver**

+The traditional ZFS resilver.
+The entire block tree is scanned and traversed.
+Checksums are verified during the repair process.
+This can be a slow process as it results in a largely random workload that is not ideal for performance.
+In a raidz deployment this also puts extra strain on the remaining disks in the vdev, as they are all being read from simultaneously.

 ## Terminology